MicrosoftDocs/winrt-api/windows.devices.scanners/imagescanner_feederconfiguration.md

 # Windows.Devices.Scanners.ImageScanner.FeederConfiguration

 ## -description
-Gets or sets the scan settings of the Feeder scan unit, like page size, orientation, and scan resolution.
+Gets or sets the scan settings of the feeder scan unit, like page size, orientation, and scan resolution.

 ## -property-value
-The scanner's Feeder configuration.
-Null if there is no Feeder.
+The scanner's feeder configuration.
+Null if there is no feeder.

 ## -remarks